funkelab/drosophila_neurotransmitters/README.md

 This repository contains data on neurotransmitters used by different cell type in *Drosophila melanogaster*.
 It is stored in the form of a .csv file with version control through GitHub PRs.

-Note, this rpeository is only for fast-acting small molecule transmitters, such as acetylcholine, GABA, glutamate, serotonin, dopamine, octopamine, nitric oxide, glycine, tyramine, etc. We have another repo for neuropeptide annotation:
+Note, this rpeository is only for fast-acting small molecule transmitters, such as acetylcholine, glutamate, gaba, glycine,dopamine,serotonin, octopamine, tyramine, histamine, nitric oxide, etc. We have another repo for neuropeptide annotation: `funkelab/drosophila_neuropeptides`.

 ## How to change data (but I do not use Git)
 1. Download the `gt_data.csv` file and open with your favorite spreadsheet reader.